-Evernote – Evernote is simply a wonderful multi tasking, ultra powerful notebook that allows you to sync from your phone, to your computer, or multiple computers.
-I strongly recommend that you watch the video on their site to get a true sense of it’s capability.
+Evernote – Evernote is simply a wonderful multi-tasking, ultra powerful notebook that allows you to sync from your phone to your computer or multiple computers.
+I strongly recommend that you watch the video on their site to get a true sense of its capability.
 My favorite parts are the ease of use, the fact that I can clip things straight from my browser into it, that I can organize and categorize with tags, that I can add audio or photos into my notes.
-It’s also really smart because if you cut form a website and paste into Evernote, it makes reference to the source URL ( how many times are you cutting and pasting, then forget which open tab you were taking from) – no need to have to keep cutting and pasting clips then urls, it will take care of that for you.
+It’s also really smart because if you cut from a website and paste into Evernote, it makes reference to the source URL ( how many times are you cutting and pasting, then forget which open tab you were taking from) – no need to have to keep cutting and pasting clips then urls, it will take care of that for you.
 You can also share notes and items with others, keep them private or make them public.
 Overall my most used and referenced tool.

 - Listly – Listly has some really interesting uses.
 You can use it to collect lists of articles on certain subjects, document your own articles, collect items and get the community to vote terms up or down the list.
 Check them out!

-8. Mindnode – This is one of the coolest tools for getting your thoughts together or hashing out a concept.
-It was one of the most useful tools when I outlines my upcoming book on Social Media Policy and has been useful in many projects.
-Here’s a sample of one of my Mind Nodes, as you can tell it makes it easy to just dump all the information out, and come back to build on it as more ideas develop.
+Mindnode – This is one of the coolest tools for getting your thoughts together or hashing out a concept.
+It was one of the most useful tools when I outlined a guide on Social Media Policy and has been useful in many projects.
 I have also used it to track progress on projects.
 When you have 20 or 30 things on the go at a given time, having a tool like this is incredible.
-Think a map like this looks overwhelming, well you can also get a list view, which brings the individual items into focus, A must have to get your brain on paper!
+A must have to get your brain on paper!

 Those are some of my favorite tools for writing, I have a whole list of other tools for photography and other tasks and I will share them in a post coming soon!